Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms

 \begin{prop} Throughout the execution of \texttt{is-connected} on an input graph, there is at most one red edge in the host graph. \end{prop} \begin{proof} Upon inspection of the rules, \texttt{next\_edge} is the only rule that marks an edge red in the host graph (note that the program is structure-preserving).
 It is easy to see that when \texttt{next\_edge} is applied, either \texttt{move} or \texttt{ignore} has to apply, as node \texttt{2} of \texttt{next\_edge} can either be blue or grey.
 Therefore, it follows that the number of red edges in the host graph is bounded to $1$. \end{proof}

 \begin{thm}[Complexity of \texttt{is-connected}]

-When executed on any input graphs, the program \texttt{is-connected} terminates in time linear in the size of the input graphs. \end{thm} \begin{proof} We first show that, for every rule, there is at most one matching attempt with respect to the complexity assumptions of the updated compiler (Figure \ref{fig:complexity-assumptions}).
+The program \texttt{is-connected} terminates in time linear in the size of the input graph. \end{thm} \begin{proof} We now prove that the program \texttt{is-connected} terminates in time linear in the size of the input graph.
+The argument proceeds by bounding both the number of matching attempts and the number of rule applications.
+More specifically, we show (1) that for every rule, there is at most one matching attempt; then, (2) we derive an expression for the number of calls during the execution of the program for each rule; finally, (3) we combine those results to derive the time complexity of \texttt{is-connected}.